-The MTX-IND as a standalone item is designed for indoor use only.
-For outdoor use it must be integrated into a weatherproof enclosure.
+The MTX-65ULP as a standalone item is designed for indoor use only.
+To use outdoors it must be integrated into a weatherproof enclosure.
+Do not exceed the environmental and electrical limits as specified in "Technical Data", page 32.

 2. MECHANICAL DESCRIPTION